BBBase-EHeresy-PPPub/PPPub/docs/scenarios/gondor_at_war.md

 **Good:** Théoden, King of Rohan, with heavy armour, shield, and armoured horse; Éomer, Marshall of the Riddermark, with armoured horse, shield, and throwing spears; Dernhelm; Gamling, Captain of Rohan, with horse and Royal Standard of Rohan; Déorwine, Chief of the King's Knights; Elfhelm, Captain of Rohan, with horse; 24 Riders of Rohan: 16 with no additional wargear and 8 with throwing spears.

 **Evil:** Gothmog, Lieutenant of Sauron; Gothmog's Enforcer; 2 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

-**OBJECTIVES**

-The Rohirrim have arrived to deliver Minas Tirith from the grip of Mordor; only by routing the Orc hordes can they hope to accomplish this.
-Gothmog is wise to the plans of Théoden, and knows that without their leaders at the head of their charge, the Rohirrim will surely break.

-The Good side wins if they can reduce the Evil force to less than 25% of its starting numbers.
-The Evil side wins if they can slay both Théoden and Éomer before this can happen.
-If both sides achieve their objective in the same turn, the game is a draw.

 ![](../media/scenarios/gondor_at_war/charge_of_the_rohirrim.jpg)